-The comparison of AoA and AoD
+The Difference Between AoA and AoD

 In the angle of departure (AoD) method, the device to which direction is being determined, such as a locator beacon in an IPS solution, transmits a special signal using multiple antennae arranged in an array.
 The receiving device, such as a mobile phone in that same IPS solution, has a single antenna.